Tommy and the Order of Cosmic Champions

 I bought 10 of him.

-I wanted to bring that spirit to life again.
-The spirit of being inspired to overcome difficult times of life, and growing to understand what really matters.
-This is what inspired the writing of the upcoming novel, Tommy and the Order of Cosmic Champions, as well as the characters and figures that grace this website.
+I wanted to bring that positive spirit I came to feel to others like me.
+The spirit of being encouraged to overcome difficult times of life, and growing to understand what really matters.
+This is what inspired the writing of the upcoming novel, Tommy and the Order of Cosmic Champions, as well as the art, media, and promotional merchandise that graces this website.

 I want to thank my friend Anthony J. Rapino (professor and author) for helping to make this fantasy a reality.